sorgloomer/sync-require.js/README.md

 Namespaces
 ----------

-By default, tiny-require does not handle namespaces.
+By default, sync-require does not handle namespaces.
 However an extension is provided.

 TODO

 Automated dependency name extraction
 ------------------------------------

 In AngularJS you can define modules without explicitly listing the referenced modules as strings.
 Instead, it can extract the parameter names from the given function.
-If you like this functionality, you can take advantage of this in tiny-require as well by using the tiny-require-reflect extension.
+If you like this functionality, you can take advantage of this in sync-require as well by using the sync-require-reflect extension.
 Keep in mind that minification of such a code that uses this technique will cause corruption, unless you are using tools in your build process such as ngMin, that will transform your code to use explicit naming of your references.
-Such a tool for tiny-require does not exist yet.
+Such a tool for sync-require does not exist yet.

 TODO